 Individuals holding a foreign degree (regardless of whether they were earned abroad) or diplomas based on a European or International Baccalaureate programme must rectify the deficiencies relative to the pre-university (VWO) level [Mathematics-B] before they can register and be admitted (no later than 31 August).
+This equivalence is determined by the Executive Board.

-Individuals in this category must also meet the requirements of satisfactory linguistic mastery of Dutch or English, as stated in the Implementation Regulations article 12.
+Individuals in this category must also meet the requirements of satisfactory linguistic mastery of English, as stated in the Implementation Regulations article 12.
 They must rectify any language mastery deficiencies before they can register and be admitted (no later than August 31).